PScoriae/pierreccesario/main/content/projects/PCPartsTool.md

 - Engineered CI/CD pipelines with GitHub Webhooks integration to automatically run Docker builds, E2E tests and deployment onto servers **(Jenkins, Ansible, Playwright, Docker Compose, AWS EC2, RHEL)**
 - Designed and implemented a SvelteKit MongoDB CRUD WebApp with Tailwind CSS **(SvelteKit, MongoDB, TailwindCSS)**
 - Composed and formatted precise and informative documentation to aid understanding and deployment process of the project, providing explanations of our DevOps practices **(Documentation, Markdown)**

-Read the official full-fat documentation in the [GitHub repository](https://github.com/PScoriae/PCPartsTool).